bluejekyll/blog/_posts/2017-08-06-type-parameters.md

 To finish this off, the MessageStream is then bound to the type `Stream<Item=Vec<u8>, Error=io::Error> + 'static`.
 This is just saying that MessageStream is a Stream of future data of the type `Vec<u8>`; the raw, binary DNS packet.
 The additional `'static` bound just specifies that the Stream must either have a `'static` lifetime or be an owned type.

+Before taking TRust-DNS to 1.0, I want to go back and review these interfaces and see if they can be simplified.
+If anyone has ideas on that, please file an issue on the [repo](https://github.com/bluejekyll/trust-dns/issues).

 # Grokked

-The reason I put this post up is because these concepts were something which confused me for a little bit when getting used to working with Rust.
-Literally starting to think in terms of TypeParameters has helped clarify some of what is going on when writing generic code.
+The reason I wrote this post is because these concepts were something which confused me when initially working with Rust.
+By literally starting to think in terms of TypeParameters, it has helped clarify some of what is going on when writing generic code.
 The type system in Rust is so much more advanced than any other language that *I've* used; I'm still getting used to thinking about it in terms that make sense to me.
-I hope you found it useful.
+I hope you found this post useful, apologies if you found it meandering.